 Abstaining from making a claim because of the deductible: the consequences?

 If the syndicate does not claim an indemnity for damage caused by a loss, because of a deductible higher than the cost of repair work to be done, the law does not formally compel it to diligently undertake the repairs of the damaged private portions.
 Does that necessarily mean, however, that it is exempted from this obligation?
-We do not believe so, because article 1071.1 of the Civil Code of Quebec will require the syndicate, no later than June 13, 2022, to set up a self-insurance fund intended, inter alia, to pay the deductibles of the insurance subscribed by the syndicate.
+We believe not, because article 1071.1 of the Civil Code of Quebec requires the syndicate to establish a self-insurance fund intended, inter alia, to pay the deductibles of the insurance subscribed by the syndicate.
 Therefore, a syndicate of co-owners could hardly allege that it is not compelled, from a financial standpoint, to assume the repair costs (not assumed by the insurer) of the common and private portions.